KShebek/cbe504/main.typ

 === Rate-Determining Step <rate-determining-step>

-In #ref(<radical-chain-propagation>), we omitted a reaction step that was slower than the other steps.
-Here, we will take that line of thinking to the logical extreme and consider what happens when one reaction step completely dominates the overall kinetics: a concept known as the rate-determining step.
+Here, we will assumptions to the logical extreme  and consider what happens when one reaction step completely dominates the overall kinetics: a concept known as the rate-determining step.

 Consider the following reaction: